admhpr/oversight/content/notes/on-systems-thinking.md

 * The size of the constraining resource is the key variable in this system.

+#### A Renewable Stock Constrained by a Renewable Stock

+e.g: A fishing economy.

+* Living vs. nonliving renewable resources:

+* Nonliving renewable resources: sunlight, wind, water in a river are regenerated through steady input regardless of the state of that stock.

+* Living renewable resources: fish, trees, cattle.
+These resources can regenerate and regrow.
+Note that the regeneration rate of these resources are not constant and are constrained by their stock and environment.

+The fishing economy is governed by three variables:

+* Price (scarcity determines the price).
+* Regeneration rate (scarcer fish stocks are replenished more slowly).
+* Yield per unit of capital (efficiency of the fishing technology and methods).

+> “Renewable resources are flow limited.
+They can support extraction or harvest indefinitely but only at a finite flow rate equal to their regeneration rate.”

+* Some over-extracted renewable resources can be driven below a critical threshold and effectively become nonrenewable (e.g. fish stocks).

 ### Reference

 * [Thinking in Systems: A Primer](https://www.goodreads.com/book/show/3828902-thinking-in-systems)